 "Hate" is a strong word, which is why I never use it lightly.
 In fact, there are only two instances that I can say it with conviction: One is regarding bananas (personally, I'll never understand how anyone can eat them).
 The other?
 Being cold.
 I hate being cold.
 However, one thing I do like is dressing for the cold.

 Curating an outfit for subzero conditions is often regarded as one of the biggest fashion dilemmas going.
 However, with a bit of advice from yours truly, you take on the elements with all the knack of a pro snowboarder but with all the sartorial prowess of a pro street styler.

-1. THE PUFFER JACKET
+1. THE PADDED COAT

 An all-in-one is extremely effective at keeping the heat, but more importantly, it's great at keeping the chill out.
 What's even better is that the current trick du jour is to layer them with roll-necks.
 Even toastier.

 We all remember the episode of Friends where Ross gets too hot in his leather pants, so he takes them off, only to find that they won't pull back on.
 Amongst the hilarity, there's an element of truth: Leather keeps you warm.
 Make like Alexa Chung and invest in pair of leather trousers, stat.